 The Robert K. Chalmers Distinguished Pharmacy Educator Award is named for the late Robert K. Chalmers, former AACP president and distinguished educator and recognizes excellence in pharmacy education.
 The award recognizes an individual’s excellence in pharmacy education and consists of an inscribed Steuben Owl and a $5,000 prize.
-Please contact Kelly Ragucci, Vice President of Professional Development, with any questions.
+Please contact Adam Jackson, AACP Manager of Governance, with any questions.

 - Nominees must hold a faculty appointment with a primary commitment to an AACP member college or school of pharmacy or be within five years of their full retirement from a faculty appointment.